 with

-where $H_{LDA}$ is the LDA part Hamiltonian extracted from the standard LDA calculation, $H_{int}$ is the on-site interaction term, where $\alpha$ and $\beta$ are combined spin-orbit indices of localized basis $ \{\phi _{i, \alpha }\}$ on site $i$, among which the local Hubbard interaction is implemented, $\alpha =1,\ldots ,2N$ ($N$ is orbital number, e.g. $N=7$ for $f$ electrons). $H_{DC}$ is the double counting term representing the average orbital independent interaction energy already included by LDA.
-Without the $H_{int}$ term, the ground state can be exactly given by the Kohn-Sham uncorrelated wave function(KSWF) $\vert \Psi_0\rangle $, which is a single Slater determinant made from the single particle wave functions.
+where $H_{LDA}$ is the LDA part of the Hamiltonian extracted from the standard LDA calculation, $H_{int}$ is the on-site interaction term, where $\alpha$ and $\beta$ are combined spin-orbit indices of localized basis $ \{\phi _{i, \alpha }\}$ on site $i$, among which the local Hubbard interaction is implemented, $\alpha=1,\ldots,2N$ ($N$ is the orbital number, e.g., $N=7$ for $f$ electrons). $H_{DC}$ is the double counting term representing the average orbital independent interaction energy already included by LDA.
+Without the $H_{int}$ term, the ground state can be exactly given by the Kohn-Sham uncorrelated wave function (KSWF) $\vert \Psi_0\rangle $, which is a single Slater determinant made from the single-particle wave functions.
 However, with the increment of the interaction strength, the KSWF is no longer a good approximation because it gives too much weighting factor for those energetically unfavorable configurations.
-In order to give a better description of the ground state, the weighting factor of those unfavorable configurations should be suppressed, which is the main idea of Gutzwiller wave functions(GWF) $\vert \Psi_G \rangle $.
-GWF is constructed by acting a many-particle projection operator on the uncorrelated KSWF, which reads
+In order to give a better description of the ground state, the weighting factor of those unfavorable configurations should be suppressed, which is the main idea of Gutzwiller wave functions (GWFs) $\vert \Psi_G \rangle $.
+A GWF is constructed by a many-particle projection operator acting on the uncorrelated KSWF, which reads

 with